WHO KILLED OBIDIAH?

 User Interviews

+Next, I looked into the paint points of users trying to book an event online, and what drives them to refer / come back to an event organizing business.
 I interviewed 6 murder mystery event attendees, in order to establish their motives for attending the events and their pain points along the journey of booking, referring and communicating with the organizers.

 Click here to view all User Personas and User Journeys